Last updated: 30 January 2023

 The Chair has the responsibility for making sure that the Board agenda concentrates on the key strategic issues together with both operational and financial issues and an approach to good corporate governance.

 Simon Greenman became an independent Non-Executive Director in June 2021.
-John Wilson became a Non-Executive Director following the sale of the Bulgin business in September 2019.
-Keith Daley, who has been a Director since 2004, became Non-Executive Chair in February 2022.
+Alex Curran became an independent Non-Executive Director in January 2023.
 After careful review the Board considers that the Chair and independent Non-Executive Directors bring unbiased judgement and robust challenge to the Board’s discussion.

 As the group revenue and operations grow, the Board may consider adding an additional independent Non-Executive Director.
 However, for now, the Board considers its composition appropriate given the size of its businesses, revenues and profitability.